 Employment in architecture and engineering occupations is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
 About 146,000 new jobs are projected to be added.
 Most of the projected job growth in this group is in the engineer occupations, as their services will be in demand in various areas such as rebuilding of infrastructure, renewable energy, oil and gas extraction, and robotics.

-The median annual wage for architecture and engineering occupations was $75,780 in May 2014.
-The median annual wages for all occupations in this group was higher than the median annual wage for all occupations in the economy, which was $35,540.
+The median annual wage for architecture and engineering occupations is $79,840.
+The median annual wages for all occupations in this group is higher than the median annual wage for all occupations in the economy, which is $45,760.

 Aerospace engineers design primarily aircraft, spacecraft, satellites, and missiles.
-In addition, they test prototypes to make sure that they function according to design.
+In addition, they create and test prototypes to make sure that they function according to design.